Maroon Bells Amphitheater Wedding & Elopement Guide for 2026

 Hey there!
 My name’s Iver Marjerison.

-I’m a professional micro-wedding planner in Colorado, and over the years I’ve planned hundreds of small weddings and elopements.
-Here’s everything you need to know about getting married at Maroon Bells Amphitheater, in Aspen, Colorado.
+I’m a Colorado-based micro-wedding planner and officiant, and over the years I’ve helped plan hundreds of small weddings and elopements across the state.
+This guide covers everything you need to know about getting married at Maroon Bells Amphitheater, in Aspen, Colorado.

 Maroon Bells Amphitheater is one of the most iconic wedding locations in Colorado—and one of the most photographed mountain backdrops in the entire United States.
 Located just outside Aspen in the White River National Forest, this intimate ceremony site offers unbeatable views of the Maroon Bells peaks reflecting over Maroon Lake.
 In this guide, you’ll find everything you need to plan your Maroon Bells elopement or micro-wedding, including permit rules, booking tips, best months and times of day, weather expectations, photography advice, parking and shuttle info, and local recommendations around Aspen and Snowmass.